South Industrial UGB Amendment, Economic Opportunities Analysis Revisions

 Documents relating to this proposal may be viewed at the links below.

-The Newberg Urban Area Management Commission heard the proposed amendment, and recommended approval.
-The Newberg City Council adopted the amendment at its May 20, 2013 meeting.
-The Yamhill County Commissioners adopted the proposal at their July 18, 2013 meeting.
-The approved amendment has been submitted to the Oregon Department of Land Conservation and Development for review.
-The Department has schedule a hearing with the Land Conservation and Development Commission for February 13, 2014 to consider the proposal.
+The Newberg City Council adopted the amendment at its May 20, 2013 meeting, and the Yamhill County Commissioners adopted the proposal at their July 18, 2013 meeting.
+The approved amendment was submitted to the Oregon Department of Land Conservation and Development (DLCD) for review; DLCD referred the matter to the Land Conservation and Development Commission (LCDC).
+LCDC asked if the city would be willing to enter into mediation with objectors; the city agreed, and the mediation process is currently ongoing.